cpmpercussion/keras-mdn-layer/README.md

 ## Installation

-This project requires Python 3.6+.
+This project requires Python 3.6+, TensorFlow and TensorFlow Probability.
 You can easily install this package from [PyPI](https://pypi.org/project/keras-mdn-layer/) via `pip` like so:

     python3 -m pip install keras-mdn-layer